atinbera/React/README.md

-#  Staring of React JS in details
+#  Starting of React JS in details